 We do not collect or retain any sensitive personal data, such as data concerning health or financial records.

 We collect and retain data only as pertains to supporting you to connect with other people on the platform, to promote your events or events you state that you are attending.
-In the case of account information, such as your date of birth, we only collect this data in order to comply with regulations around age of consent.
+In the case of account information, such as your date of birth, we primarily collect this data in order to comply with regulations around age of consent, and we use it to display an age range for the benefit of users viewing your profile.

 The first thing to note is that our privacy model is novel, but simple.
 We can summarise it in the following points:

-- We do not believe in advertising and we will never sell your personal identifiable data to third-parties.
+- We do not monetize via advertising and we will never sell your personal identifiable data to third-parties.

-- We will never collect information that we are not required to collect by law or that we do not need to manage your account.
+- We will never collect information that we are not required to collect by law or that we do not need to deliver to you a service that you have purchased or to manage your account.

 - Privacy from individuals: Friends can see your basic profile information and contact you, and you can block other members (Note: This function is not available in beta).